arrow-kt/arrow/kategory-docs/docs/docs/patterns/glossary/README.md

 This list isn't parametrized in any generic value, so it cannot be considered a type constructor anymore.

 Type constructors are useful when matched with typeclasses because they help us represent non-parametrized values.
-As type constructors is not a first class feature in Kotlin, we use an interface `Hk<F, A>` to represent them.
+As type constructors is not a first class feature in Kotlin, we use an interface `HK<F, A>` to represent them.
-Hk stands for Higher Kind, which is the name of the feature that allows working with type constuctors as first class.
+HK stands for Higher Kind, which is the name of the feature that allows working with type constuctors as first class.

 #### Higher Kinds